kubernetes-client/java/README.md

 Java client for the [kubernetes](http://kubernetes.io/) API.

 ## Client versioning
-The Java client uses Semantic Versioning.
+The Java client uses Semantic versioning.
 We increment the major version number whenever we regenerate the client for a new Kubernetes release version (see table below).
 Whenever we do this there are new APIs added and possibly breaking changes in the generated Kubernetes API Stubs.
 Whenever you upgrade a major version, be prepared for potential breaking changes.